Search Docs

 Configuration#

 Dock customization is part of the EditorConfiguration, therefore, in order to configure the dock we need to configure the EditorConfiguration.
 Below you can find the list of available configurations of the dock.
-To demonstrate the default values, all parameters are assigned to their default values.
+To demonstrate the default values, all properties are assigned to their default values unless specified otherwise.

 • visible - Control dock visibility.
 Default value is always true.